yanntm/LTLSensitivityToLength/README.md

 Then we need a MCC compatible tool that can compete in the LTL category of the contest.
 We used~:

 * A version of [ITS-tools](http://ddd.lip6.fr) : we use the version packaged for the MCC competition, available from here : [ITS-tools for MCC](https://github.com/yanntm/ITS-commandline)
 * A version of [Tapaal](https://www.tapaal.net/) : we build it from the source repositories with flags to enable MCC mode.
-See repository here : https://bazaar.launchpad.net/~verifypn-maintainers/verifypn/new-trunk/files/head:/Scripts/MCC21/competition-scripts
+See repository here : https://bazaar.launchpad.net/~verifypn-maintainers/verifypn/new-trunk/files/head:/Scripts/MCC21/competition-scripts and https://code.launchpad.net/verifypn

 The files of this repository are available under the terms of Gnu Public License v3.